Little Ice Age: Destruction of native populations and biomass of the Americas

-Population increases at mid- to high latitudes

-It is suggested that during the Little Ice Age, increased deforestation had enough effect on the Earth's albedo (reflectiveness) to cause regional and global temperature decreases.
-Changes in albedo were caused by widespread deforestation at high latitudes, which exposed more snow cover and thus increased reflectiveness of the Earth's surface, as land was cleared for agricultural use.
-The theory implies that over the course of the Little Ice Age, enough land was cleared to make deforestation a possible cause of climate change.

-It has been proposed that the Land Use Intensification theory could explain this effect.
-The theory was originally proposed by Ester Boserup and suggests that agriculture advances only as the population demands it.
-Furthermore, there is evidence of rapid population and agricultural expansion, which could warrant some of the changes observed in the climate during this period.

-This theory is still under speculation for multiple reasons: primarily, the difficulty of recreating climate simulations outside of a narrow set of land in those regions; so that one cannot rely on data to explain sweeping changes or to account for the wide variety of other sources of climate change globally.
-As an extension of the first reason, climate models including this period have shown increases and decreases in temperature globally.
-That is, climate models have shown deforestation as neither a singular cause for climate change nor a reliable cause for the global temperature decrease.
+However, the hypothesis is criticized on the grounds that the kind of agroforestry practiced by the pre-Columbian farmers in South America did not actually result in a large-scale deforestation typical for modern agriculture so the reforestation should not have had such a huge effect.

 Inherent variability of climate

 Spontaneous fluctuations in global climate might explain the past variability.
 It is very difficult to know what the true level of variability from internal causes might be given the existence of other forces, as noted above, whose magnitude may not be known.
 One approach to evaluating internal variability is the use of long integrations of coupled ocean-atmosphere global climate models.
 They have the advantage that the external forcing is known to be zero, but the disadvantage is that they may not fully reflect reality.
 The variations may result from chaos-driven changes in the oceans, the atmosphere, or interactions between the two.
 Two studies have concluded that the demonstrated inherent variability was not great enough to account for the Little Ice Age.
 The severe winters of 1770 to 1772 in Europe, however, have been attributed to an anomaly in the North Atlantic oscillation.